tabarra/txAdmin/docs/dev_notes.md

     - `ScanResourceRoot('xxx/resources/', (data: object) => {...});`

 ## Pending Improvements
+- [ ] Settings Page:
+    - [ ] bake in the defaults, so so SwitchText's don't show fale initial value
+    - [ ] check for pending changes on the navigate-away buttons
+    - [ ] use jsonForgivingParse for embed jsons and custom locale
+    - [ ] use the standalone json editor page
+    - [ ] write the reset fxserver button
+        - requires changing the webroute permissions and updating the MainRouter
 - [ ] Player drops page
     - [ ] fix: blurred chart lines
         - `imageRendering: 'pixelated'` might fix it